-22 HC Deb 25 January 2001 cc706-7W
+29 HC Deb 25 January 2001 cc706-7W

-23 HL Deb 21 June 1995 cc268-270
+30 HL Deb 21 June 1995 cc268-270

-3 The implications of EU VAT law
+3. The implications of EU VAT law

 A third objection to cutting the rate of VAT on church repairs is that would be contrary to European VAT law.
 Any question of VAT liability has a European dimension, as VAT law in this country, as in all other Member States, is based on European VAT law.
 As a consequence all Member States have limited discretion in amending their national VAT structure and rates.

-In brief, under the current agreement on harmonising the rates of VAT, which was reached in October 1992, no Member State can introduce any new zero rates of VAT, though they may continue charging any lower rates, including zero rates, that were in place on 1 January 1991.24 In addition Member States have the discretion to charge a reduced rate of VAT - between 5% and 15% - on a specified list of goods and services.
-One of the items of this list is the "provision, construction, renovation and alteration of housing, as part of a social policy."25 As a consequence, Member States may charge a reduced rate of VAT on repair work for social housing, though not to historic buildings or churches.
+In brief, under the current agreement on harmonising the rates of VAT, which was reached in October 1992, no Member State can introduce any new zero rates of VAT, though they may continue charging any lower rates, including zero rates, that were in place on 1 January 1991.31 In addition Member States have the discretion to charge a reduced rate of VAT - between 5% and 15% - on a specified list of goods and services.
+One of the items of this list is the "provision, construction, renovation and alteration of housing, as part of a social policy."
+As a consequence, Member States may charge a reduced rate of VAT on repair work for social housing, though not to historic buildings or churches.

-The European Council is required to regularly review the list of permitted reduced VAT rates, based on a report by the Commission.
-In November 1997 the Commission found that the current VAT structure posed no serious problems for the satisfactory operation of the single market, and as a consequence there was no justification for introducing major modifications in these rules.
-In addition, the Commission argued that reduced VAT rates should be used only for particular social reasons.26 In explanatory memorandum on the report, the then Financial Secretary, Dawn Primarolo, stated that, "in general, the UK believes that the widespread use of reduced VAT rates is likely to result in unnecessary complication of the tax, to the detriment of both business and the integrity of the tax itself.
-The UK does, however, accept that there are some circumstances where a reduced VAT rate may be a useful tool to address specific problems - the recent announcement on the VAT treatment on energy-saving materials is a case in point."27
+The European Council has been required to regularly review the list of permitted reduced VAT rates, based on a report by the Commission.
+In November 1997 the Commission found that the current VAT structure posed no serious problems for the satisfactory operation of the Single Market, and there was no justification for introducing major modifications in these rules.
+In addition, the Commission argued that reduced VAT rates should be used only for particular social reasons.33 In an explanatory memorandum, the then Financial Secretary, Dawn Primarolo, stated that, "in general, the UK believes that the widespread use of reduced VAT rates is likely to result in unnecessary complication of the tax, to the detriment of both business and the integrity of the tax itself.
+The UK does, however, accept that there are some circumstances where a reduced VAT rate may be a useful tool to address specific problems - the recent announcement on the VAT treatment on energy-saving materials is a case in point."34

-In October 1999 the European Council agreed to an amendment to these rules to give Member States the option, should they wish, to apply a reduced VAT rate to certain 'labour-intensive services', as a means to reduce unemployment; this list of services included the "renovation and repairing of private dwellings, excluding materials which form a significant part of the value of the supply."28 A number of countries took the opportunity to have a reduced VAT rate on this supply, though not the UK.29 However, this provision would not allow for a reduced VAT rate on church repairs.30
+In October 1999 the European Council agreed to an amendment to these rules to give Member States the option, should they wish, to apply a reduced VAT rate to certain 'labour-intensive services', as a means to reduce unemployment; this list of services included the "renovation and repairing of private dwellings, excluding materials which form a